IvanKoskov/Shelld/README.md

      ```
    It is no extension needed as it is just direclty read by a shell and after C++ executes.
    For now there are no loops, functions or something, it is  ONLY commands that you can just organize, customize and etc.

+## Who needs?

+This can be used on daily life terminal tasks and to just learn if you are not familiar with shell and terminal interaction.

+## Big disadvantages

+Mainly it is that shelld is not fully complete as a shell like bash and does not have some still useful things like code running and etc. 50/50 and ye there is no apt get (yet maybe).

+Btw the fact that it is c++ makes the shell funky .... kinda!

 ## Installation
 1. Clone the repository by typing this in your terminal (git should be installed):